H3llKa1ser/B00t2R00t/Wireless Penetration Testing/Enumeration.md

 #### 4) Managed Mode NIC

  - Managed mode NICs are usually associated with other networks.
+This is the standard mode used by most Wi-Fi devices (like laptops, phones, etc.) to connect to Wi-Fi networks.
+In managed mode, the device acts as a client, connecting to an access point to join a network.